rieg-ec/break-reminder/README.md

 # MacOS

-the app uses MacOS caffeinate command to prevent window from sleeping when break ui is active.
-Caffeinate is should already be installed in MacOS devices (tested in Catalina).
+The app uses MacOS caffeinate command to prevent window from sleeping when break ui is active.
+Caffeinate should already be installed in MacOS devices (tested in Catalina).